badlogic/basis-template/README.md

 Macros need to be defined at the top-level of a template (so, not inside other macros, control statements, etc.).

-> **Note**: Macros can currently not return a value to be used in an expression.
+> **Note**: Macros cannot currently return a value to be used in an expression.
 A macro will always return `null` semantically.
 This might change in the future.

 ## Assignments
-The templating language allows a limited form of assignements.
+The templating language allows a limited form of assignments.
 You can set the value of a context variable in your template.
 This can be useful when you want to store function or method return values, or some intermediate results of a calculation:

 ```
 {{{a = 10}}}